-So as to overcome these limitations, and building upon the self-assembly idea mentioned in Chandrana et al. (2015), the long-known principle of magnetostatic reciprocity, also known as Betti's theorem (Insinga et al. (2016b); Mikhlin (1964); Betti (1872)), was considered for generalised MR permanent magnet design.
-Geometrical reciprocity is ever-present in MR in the form of electromagnetic reciprocity from Hoult and Richards (1976), which creates a correspondence between a current

-- 40 distribution in the MR detection coil and the signal induced in it.
+So as to overcome these limitations, and building upon the self-assembly idea mentioned in Chandrana et al. (2015), the long-known principle of magnetostatic reciprocity, also known as Betti's theorem (Insinga et al., 2016b; Mikhlin, 1964; Betti, 1872), was considered for generalised MR permanent magnet design.
+Geometrical reciprocity is everpresent in MR in the form of electromagnetic reciprocity from Hoult and Richards (1976), which creates a correspondence between a current distribution in the MR detection coil and the signal induced in it.
 Similarly, one can deduce a reciprocity between two regions in space and the magnets/fields contained therein.
-This allows for the quantitative evaluation of proposed magnet designs, as well as in planning the assembly of the geometry.
-An easier alignment/assembly allows for the use of a larger number of discrete magnets, which in turn allows for the discretisation of magnetisation distributions with better fidelity, and the use of smaller, cheaper and safer magnets (Zakotnik and Tudor (2015)). - 45 The principle and its direct and indirect consequences are initially discussed in Sect.
+This allows for the quantitative evaluation of proposed magnet designs as well as for the planning of the assembly of the geometry.
+An easier alignment and assembly allows for the use of a larger number of discrete magnets, which in turn allows for the discretisation of magnetisation distributions with better fidelity, and the use of smaller, cheaper, and safer magnets (Zakotnik and Tudor, 2015).

+The principle and its direct and indirect consequences are initially discussed in Sect.
 2.1, subsequently enabling the computation of a material-independent figure of merit for magnetic systems in Sect.
 2.2.
 In a similar analytical approach, the impact of an increasing number of magnets on the field quality of a Halbach array was researched, in Sect.
 2.3, to showcase the benefits of being able to handle a larger number of magnets.

-To demonstrate the breadth of possibilities and insights allowed when designing with the principle, three different applica-50 tions were proposed.
-The first leverages the minimum-energy state that comes with maximum magnetic coupling, for an easier

-- auto-assembly of a Halbach magnet, and is shown in Sect.
-4.1.
+To demonstrate the breadth of possibilities and insights allowed when designing with the principle, three different applications were proposed.
+The first leverages the minimumenergy state that comes with maximum magnetic coupling, for an easier auto-assembly of a Halbach magnet, and is shown in Sect.
+5.1.
 A second application proposes an arbitrarily chosen development goal and shows how the reciprocity principle can elucidate the design process on each step, allowing for the complex behaviour shown in Sect.
-4.2.
-The final application maximally leverages the principle, enabling a topological optimisation method to obtain the highest possible magnetic field in a single-sided magnet, which shows an unbound magnetic field strength - 55 in Sect.
-4.3.
-The methods used for simulation, material modelling and result post-processing are shown before the exposition of numerical results, in Sect.
+5.2.
+The final application maximally leverages the principle, enabling a topological optimisation method to obtain the highest possible magnetic field in a single-sided magnet, which shows an unbound magnetic field strength in Sect.
+5.3.
+The methods used for simulation, material modelling, and result post-processing are shown before the exposition of numerical results, in Sect.
 3, for clarity, and can all be implemented and run on a standard laptop within a few minutes to hours.
-The manuscript concludes with a discussion of the results and an outlook for the technique in Sect.
-5.
+The paper concludes with a discussion of the results and an outlook for the technique in Sect.
+6.